CameronBrooks11/fiberpath/examples/multi_layer/README.md

 # Multi-layer Example

-Mirrors the historical Cyclone sample by stacking a hoop layer with a 55° helical pass.
+Stacking a hoop layer with a 55° helical pass.